RACING SPEEDMASTERS FROM THE 60s:

 Summary table based on MOONWATCH ONLY observations.

-With less than 30 units identified in total (Red Pre-Professional, Red Professional, and Orange), we can consider that they are probably the rarest Racing chronos among all other famous Racing watches of the same period…
+With 30 units identified in total (Red Pre-Professional, Red Professional, and Orange), we can consider that they are probably the rarest Racing chronos among all other famous Racing watches of the same period…

 With this new information, collectors will have more elements to reflect a) on “real” or “original” Racing models, and b) on the valuations of such rare watches.